parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 This installs both Node.js and [npm](https://nodejs.org/en/download/package-manager/), the node package manager that we'll be using to install all our plugins.

 Once you have npm installed, you can go ahead and install metalsmith.
 Before you do so, let's create a project directory.
-We'll call our sample site "Electroniq".
-On the command line, type (omitting the `$`, which is just a convention to denote the prompt):
+On the command line, type this (omitting the `$`, which is just a convention to denote the prompt):

 ```
 $ mkdir electroniq